-We see many children at our office and we work hard to provide a relaxing environment for them!
+We provide a relaxing atmosphere for children at our Downtown Kitchener Dental Clinic.
 We like to work with children and their parents to minimize the need for interventive dental treatments.
-The parents we see are wonderful and care greatly about the wellbeing of their children.
+The parents we see are wonderful and care greatly about the well being of their children.

 Many will disagree with me but the vast majority of children and teenagers do not “need” braces.
 Don’t get me wrong, in some cases orthodontic alignment can effectively treat speech impediments, correct crowding and improve tooth cleansability, and even improve gum-related problems like deep pocketing and recession in certain cases.
 So, there is certainly value to orthodontic alignment.
 However, we have to be clear about benefits when we discuss this topic together.

 I often ask parents if their child has any concerns that they vocalize regarding the alignment or “straightness” of their teeth.
 I ask the child or teenager as well.
 Sometimes, they have seen a Pediatric Dentist in Kitchener previously, where a recommendation for Orthodontics was made.

 In most cases of mild misalignment, both parent and child are happy and comfortable and it is not my job to disrupt that level of comfort.
 Some parents request orthodontic consults based on minor misalignments or crowding and I often advise them that, in the case of their child, nature has given them pretty straight teeth.
 I also find it to provide perspective by giving a percentile ranking to the straightness of their child’s teeth.
 For most concerned parents, my telling them that their child “is around the 85th percentile for tooth straightness” diminishes their interest in orthodontic treatment.

 I will always happily review costs and benefits of orthodontic treatment.
 However, I am very conservative in recommending orthodontic treatment and do so only in cases where benefits will far outweigh risks and complications.